NUS-HPC-AI-Lab/VideoSys/README.md

 ```

 ### Video
-<b>Training.</b> You can train the video DiT model by executing the following command:
+<b>Training.</b> Our video training pipeline is a faithful implementation, and we encourage you to explore your own strategies using OpenDiT.
+You can train the video DiT model by executing the following command:

 ```shell
 # train with scipt